Updated: Jan 7

 Although the tuning was lower than usual, Rachmaninov worked phenomenally well.
 The largest piano was louder but possessed a rounder sound quality which allowed the smaller Bechstein to stand out.
 This piano combination enhanced the orchestral impression providing as with an enveloping but rather silk orchestral accompaniment combined with a bright and dynamic sound for the soloist interpretation.

-We are infinitely grateful to have seen so many studio members at the concert and we are looking forward to provide more of these musical experiences to our teachers and students.
+We are infinitely grateful to have seen so many studio members at the concert and we are looking forward to providing more of these musical experiences to our teachers and students.
 Music is meant to be shared and at WKMT we work hard to make sure we all get the chance to experience it.